microsoft/vscode-wiki/Development-Process.md

 Each week we will manage work items, crossing off completed features, and triaging bugs.
 At the end of the milestone we will strive for 0 bugs and 0 issues in the milestone, indicating we are done.
 This means that bugs and features will be postponed to later milestones.

 ## End Game
 The final week of the milestone is what we call the "end game".
-During this week we will wrap up any feature work, we will test, and then we will fix the critical bugs for that milestone.
+During this week we will wrap up any feature work, we will test using a test plan [[Iteration Plans]], and then we will fix the critical bugs for that milestone.

 At the end of this process we will produce a build and release it on the `insiders` channel ([see also](https://code.visualstudio.com/Docs/supporting/FAQ#_how-can-i-test-prerelease-versions-of-vs-code).
 We will monitor incoming issues from this release, fix any critical bugs that arise, and then produce a final `stable` release for the milestone and the `stable` channel.